hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

 }'
 ```

-This request (to amend the `amountOwedDTT`) should request in a successful response:
+This request (to amend the *amountOwedDTT*) should generate a successful response:

 ```json
 {